govuk-one-login/mobile-id-check-async/backend-api/README.md

 POST async/biometricToken -> Retrieves a biometric access token for the document selected by the user.
 This endpoint is currently under development and not yet fully implemented.

 POST async/finishBiometricSession -> App signifies to backend that user interaction for biometric session is complete.
 Development has not yet begun for this endpoint.

+This is an AWS API with a Regional endpoint configuration, therefore it is accessible from any device.